puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 ms.author: brianalt
 author: dan-wesley
 manager: srugh
-ms.date: 08/05/2019
+ms.date: 08/23/2019
 audience: ITPro
 ms.topic: conceptual
 ms.prod: microsoft-edge
 localization_priority: medium
 ms.collection: M365-modern-desktop
-description: "Learn about the file format used for Microsoft Edge URLBlocklist and URLAllowlist policies."
+description: "Learn about the filter format used for Microsoft Edge URLBlocklist and URLAllowlist policies."
 ---

 # Filter format for URL list based policies

-This article describes the filter format used for the Microsoft Edge URL list based policies (For example, [URLBlocklist](microsoft-edge-policies.md#urlblocklist), [URLAllowList](microsoft-edge-policies.md#urlallowlist), and [CertificateTransparencyEnforcementDisabledForUrls](microsoft-edge-policies.md#certificatetransparencyenforcementdisabledforurls) policies.
+This article describes the filter format used for the Microsoft Edge URL list-based policies (For example, [URLBlocklist](microsoft-edge-policies.md#urlblocklist), [URLAllowList](microsoft-edge-policies.md#urlallowlist), and [CertificateTransparencyEnforcementDisabledForUrls](microsoft-edge-policies.md#certificatetransparencyenforcementdisabledforurls) policies.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

 ## The filter format

 The filter format is:

 ```